saranshsinhaa/NGO/README.md

 A Basic website developed using HTML, CSS and Python.

-The Microframework FLASK was used to serve the FrontEnd.
+The Microframework FLASK is used to serve the FrontEnd.

 This website was deployed using Pythonanywhere.com